kianzohoury/auralflow/README.md

 ## Pretrained Models <a name="pretrained-models"></a>
-Auralflow models use deep mask estimation networks to perform source separation in the magnitude spectrogram domain.
+Auralflow models use deep mask estimation networks to perform source separation in the time-frequency domain (i.e. on magnitude spectrograms).
 The underlying network is a deep convolutional autoencoder with a U-Net architecture that uses skip connections.
 The final model uses a variational autoencoder as well as self-normalization.

 The models were trained on the musdb18 dataset.
 The table below compares each model relative to its **scale-invariant signal-to-distortion ratio (____SI-SDR____)**, which is averaged across audio tracks from a hidden test set.

 | Base Model                           | # Parameters (MM) | Pretrained | Trainable | Performance (si-sdr in db) |